ps-zita/Ministry-Detailing-Client-Display/README.md

 - **Authentication:**

-  If your localtunnel service requests a password on the client side device, make sure to provide the required password for authentication.
+  If your localtunnel service requests a password on the client-side device, make sure to provide the required password for authentication.

 ## Project Structure